AirPods keep Disconnecting From iPhone? 8 solutions to fix it

 Disconnect your AirPods then reconnect them

-Turning it off and on again can solve all number of problems with electronic devices and the AirPods are no exception.
+Turning it off and on again can solve a number of problems with electronic devices and the AirPods are no exception.

 - Now open the lid and press and hold the setup button on the back of the case.